ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/reflectometry/config_training/Reflectometry-Config-Training-‐-Exercise-5.md

 `add_driver(IocDriver(..., out_of_beam_positions=[OutOfBeamPosition(-10)]))`

 - You might get a warning if you do not enable autosave on the `InBeam` parameter.
 This  does not stop you from running the server but it means that on startup, we cannot differentiate between an offset from a parameter setpoint and an offset from being parked so they might be initialised wrong.
-More detail can be found here: https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Reflectometry-Beamline-Parameters#parameter-initialisation
+More detail can be found [here](#reflectometry_parameter_init)